Arcadia-Science/2023-focus-filtering/README.md

 ```

 ## Protocol to identify frames of cells in focus using different feature- and edge-detection algorithms
-This protocol is a step by step computational guide to assess different feature- and edge-detection algorithms for identying frames of cells in focus in video micrographs.
-The input is video data of algal cells collected by brightfield or differential interference contrast microscopy.
+This protocol is a step by step computational guide to assess different feature- and edge-detection algorithms for identifying images in which objects (usually cells) of interest are in focus.
+The input is video data of algal cells collected by brightfield or differential interference contrast (DIC) microscopy.
 The output includes computed images and focus measures.
 For related experimental results [see here](TODO: add link to pub).

 1. Open the [sample image data](./experiment_images/sampled_sequence.tif) in Fiji.

 2. Run the [Fiji macro](./code/fiji_macro/user_assessment.ijm) to enable users to select frames of a 180-frame video that are in or out of focus.
 This outputs a CSV file with a random six-digit ID in the name with focus assessment for each frame.
 The assessments used for the published analysis are [here](./analysis/user_assessments/).

-3. Calculate focus measures and associated images using [this script](./code/python/measures_and_images.py). **Input** = experiment images. **Output** = csv file with measures and individual frames calculated with edge-detection algorithms.
+3. Calculate the focus-detection metrics using [this script](./code/python/measures_and_images.py).
+The input to the script is a TIFF stack of raw brightfield or DIC images.
+The output is 1) a CSV file with the values of the focus metrics for each frame and 2) the individual frames after filtering with each edge-detection filter.

 ## Versions and platforms